OpenNTI/nti.nikola_chameleon/docs/first_theme.rst

 the template features that nti.nikola_chameleon provides.
 Make sure you've read :doc:`getting_started` before reading this.

-Your theme should be laid out according to the Nikola documentation..
+Your theme should be laid out according to the Nikola documentation.
+You'll need to specify ``nti.nikola_chameleon`` as the ``engine`` in your theme meta file.

 The only directory that nti.nikola_chameleon is interested in is your ``templates/`` folder.